-The purpose here is to break down these milestones into tiny little steps you can walk every day.
+The purpose here is to break down these milestones into tiny little action steps you can take every single day.

-This way your go every day for your goal and don´t feel overwhelmed by it.
+This way you go every day towards your goal and don’t feel overwhelmed by the steps.

-If 1-year goal sounds too much start with a 3-month goal.
+If a 1-year goal sounds too much start with a 3-month goal.